 The Honors College is deeply committed to fostering and enhancing study abroad opportunities for its outstanding students.
-While no honors student is required to study abroad, all are strongly encouraged to consider studying abroad as an integral part of their Honors College experience, and to apply for The Honors College Study Abroad Travel Grant.
+While no member of The Honors College is required to study abroad, all are strongly encouraged to consider studying abroad as an integral part of their Honors College experience, and to apply for The Honors College Study Abroad Travel Grant.
 Students considering applying for The Honors College Study Abroad Travel Grant must first meet with the Dean of The Honors College to discuss their plans and complete and submit this form for approval prior to their travel.
 Only one travel grant per student is allowed.

 Additionally, The Honors College works closely with UCM’s International Center to maintain and expand dedicated study abroad opportunities appropriate for top academic students.
 Along with The Honors College Study Abroad Travel Grant, several different types of scholarships for study abroad are available through the International Center.

-Of course not all honors students who pursue their studies abroad do so for an entire semester.
+Of course not all Honors College students who pursue their studies abroad do so for an entire semester.
 Shorter study abroad options, including summer courses and study tours, are available to those students for whom such options are preferable.